The Way Forward: An Integrated Offshore Grid

 Report Finds $1B in Grid Upgrade Savings, Other Benefits in Planned Transmission Approach to Offshore Wind, Yahoo Finance, May 2020

-THE BEIS REVIEW AND THE CHANGING POLICY ENVIRONMENT
+THE DESNZ REVIEW (OTNR) AND THE CHANGING POLICY ENVIRONMENT

 - SEAS Additional Submission The Changing Policy Environment - The Government’s Environmental Policy and EA1N and EA2 Deadline 13, 5 July 2021

 - SEAS Submission with regard to Regulation and the Offshore Transmission Network Review ‘Pathfinder’ Projects Deadline 13, 5 July 2021